 Before you begin wearing your first pair of contacts, Prairie Eye Care will test your visual acuity and perform various tests to determine your eye health.
 You may be asked questions regarding your lifestyle and how you plan to wear the contact lenses, whether it will be on a daily basis or occasionally.
-The options of color contacts and choosing between soft lenses or rigid gas permeable lenses will also be discussed, as well as how you may want to address vision problems that occur due to aging.
+The options of colored contacts and choosing between soft lenses or rigid gas permeable lenses will also be discussed, as well as how you may want to address vision problems that occur due to aging.

 Using these eye and contact lens assessments, your Winnipeg eye doctor will be able to provide you with a contact lens prescription.
 This prescription is different from your eyeglasses prescription because, while eyeglass lenses are positioned approximately 12 millimeters away from your eyes, contacts sit directly on the surface of the eyes.
 An improper fitting or inaccurate contact lens prescription may cause damage to the health of your eyes.